PIPPINSBASEBALL / #ThATWASAWESOME

-PBV partner Jeff Cirillo, a former MLB All-Star, recalls his host families from his summer-collegiate days in Alaska: “I stayed in touch with my host families from collegiate wood bat and minor league play,” says partner Jeff Cirillo.
-“It was great to get the occasional letter from them and to see them from time to time as I traveled around to different Major League stadiums during my playing career.
+Major League All-Star Player and Pacific Baseball Ventures partner Jeff Cirillo fondly remembers his host family experiences while playing summer baseball in Alaska: “I stayed in touch with my host families from collegiate wood bat and minor league play,” Cirillo said.
+“It was great to get the occasional letter from them and to see them from time to time, as I traveled around to different Major League stadiums during my playing career.
 They were a big part of my progression from college baseball to Major League Baseball.”

 Email us today to learn how you can be a part of this wonderful tradition!.